helm-unittest/helm-unittest/DOCUMENT.md

 - **kubernetesProvider**: *object, optional*.
 Define Kubernetes resources to fake.
   - **scheme**: *object, optional*.
 Define the Kubernetes schema to fake
   - **objects**: *array of objects*.
 Define the Kubernetes objects to fake

+- **skip**: *object, optional*.
+Marks the test as having been skipped.
+Execution will continue at the next test.
+  - **reason**: *string, required*.
+Define the reason for skipping.
+If all tests skipped, marks 'suite' as skipped.

 - **asserts**: *array of assertion, required*.
 The assertions to validate the rendered chart, check [Assertion](#assertion).